The Orlow Firm

 What are Employer Safety Responsibilities on Construction Sites?

-Quick Answer: In New York City, employers on construction sites are responsible for ensuring a safe working environment by adhering to OSHA regulations, providing necessary safety equipment, and conducting regular safety training and inspections to prevent accidents and injuries.
-If you or a loved one has been injured on a construction site due to an employer’s negligence, contact our construction injury lawyers at (646) 647-3398 for a consultation.
+If you or a loved one has been injured on a construction site due to unsafe conditions, contact our construction injury lawyers at (646) 647-3398 for a consultation.

 The Importance of Safety Protocols in NYC Construction Sites